Frequently Asked Questions

 For $50 Suburban Appeal, Inc. will review your assessment to make sure you are getting all of the exemptions you are entitled to, ensure there are no factual errors on your property record card, and check to make sure your assessment is fair.

-If the answer is yes, we fill out all of the appeal forms, file them, and appear in front of the board of review on your behalf.
+After the initial review is completed if Suburban Appeal believes an appeal is appropriate we fill out all of the appeal forms, file them, and, if the firm believes it is necessary, appear in front of the board of review on your behalf.

 How Do I Know If Suburban Appeal, Inc. Was Successful In My Appeal?